TIBHannover/BacDiveR/.github/CONTRIBUTING.md

 a) found a bug.
 Illustrating it with a [minimal, reproducible example][reprex] is extremely helpful for fixing it ;-)

-a) In other cases, like considering to send a substantial pull request.
+a) in other cases, such as wanting to discuss sending a substantial pull request.

-In any case, please spend a few minutes searching the [existing issues (also the closed ones)][issues].
+Please spend a few minutes searching the [existing issues (also the closed ones) ][issues], though.
 What you want to write might have been already ;-)

 [issues]: https://github.com/katrinleinweber/BacDiveR/issues/
 [reprex]: https://www.tidyverse.org/help/#reprex